Best Graphics Cards For Video Editing And Rendering

 NVIDIA ASUS ROG Strix GeForce RTX 3090 Productivity Performance

 That isn’t negligible, but is $800+ worth it for 20% less time spent rendering?
-If your wallet can support this kind of purchase, absolutely!
+If your wallet can support this kind of acquisition, absolutely!
 Instead of spending 10 hours waiting for a render with a 3080, you can spend just 8 hours waiting when using an RTX 3090.
 Time is money, right?

 NVIDIA ASUS ROG Strix GeForce RTX 3090 Productivity Performance 2